amdjadouxx/my_neural_network/CONTRIBUTING.md

 1. Define your method in the Network.py file.
 2. Update the HELP.md file to document our new method
+3. Update the documentation of the Network class initializer

 Exemple:
 ````python